uniai-lab/uniai-maas/README.md

 Install `docker` and `docker-compose`

-Create an `.env` file in the root path of this repo:
+Create an `.env` file in the root path:

 ```bash
 touch ./.env